blas-lapack-rs/lapack-sys/README.md

 ## Development

-The function definitions are generated via a shell script based on the `lapack` submodule.
+The code is generated via a shell script based on the content of the `lapack` submodule.
 To re-generate, run the following command:

 ```sh